- Boards & Commissions

 - Contact Us

-Welcome to the city of City of Tehama.
+Welcome to the City of Tehama.
 Life here is enhanced by the preservation of our local history and the enjoyment of today.
 Our community combines agriculture, industry, history, civic activities, recreation and countless other events for a wholesome and fulfilled lifestyle, making it an ideal place to raise a family and grow your business.

 The following information should help ease the transition of moving into the area for new residents.